I'm currently Lecturer in the Department of Philosophy at the University of Toronto, where I received my Ph.D. in 2016.

 Phenomenology, Philosophy of Mind, 20th c.
 Continental Philosophy

 Areas of Competence (AOC):

 Kant, Early Modern (17th and 18th c.)
 Philosophy, 19th c.
 Continental Philosophy

 Nature at the Limits of Science and Phenomenology.
-(Forthcoming).
+(2020).
 Journal of Transcendental Philosophy.

 Phenomenological Naturalism.
 (2017).
 International Journal of Philosophical Studies.